-Moving parts from unexpected operation of a powered actuator can cause personal injury.
+Moving parts from unexpected operation of a powered actuator can cause personal injury or equipment damage.
 Disconnect and lock out power to the actuator before servicing.

-- 3. Remove the pointer screw (B23), pointer (B26), and washer (B19) from the actuator. - 4.
-Apply about 10 psi (70 kPa) air pressure to the actuator, and remove the four top cover screws (B37) and the top cover (B27).

-NOTICE

-Removal or replacement of the top cover without pressure on the actuator is very difficult and could cause damage to the actuator or valve.

-- 5. Remove the shoulder screw (B21) from the link arm (B6). - 6.
-Relieve the air pressure to the actuator from step 4. - 7.
-Loosen the two link arm screws (B8) and nuts (B9) and remove the link arm (B6) from the valve shaft. - 8.
-Remove the four actuator mounting screws (B35) and lockwashers (B36) and remove the actuator.
+- 3. Remove the pointer screw (B23), pointer (B26), washer (B19), positioner and/or switches if so equipped, from the actuator. - Apply about 10 psi (70 kPa) air pressure to the actuator, and remove the four top cover screws (B37) and the top cover (B27).
+Removal or replacement of the top cover without pressure on the actuator is very difficult, and could cause damage to the actuator or valve. - 5.
+Remove the retaining screw (B51) and linkarm clip (B50) from the link arm (B6).
+You can use the retaining screw (B51) to remove the linkarm pin (B21) by screwing into the top of the pin. - 6.
+Relieve the air pressure to the actuator, and disconnect the actuator piping. - 7.
+Loosen the two link arm screws (B8) and remove the link arm (B6) from the valve. - 8.
+Remove the four actuator mounting screws (P4), and remove the actuator.